iron-software/IronXL-Examples/tutorials/csharp-open-write-excel-file_old_changed may 2021/README.md

 ]
 ```

-To handle JSON data efficiently, we need to model the JSON structure in a class.
-Here is an example of a class that maps to our JSON data:
+Construct the `CountryModel` class to map the JSON structure:

 ```cs
 public class CountryModel